-The National Police Administration (NPA) of the Ministry of Interior (MOI), the NPA's Criminal Investigation Bureau (CIB), and the Ministry of Justice (MOJ) Investigation Bureau are responsible for law enforcement relating to internal security.
-The police and security agencies were under effective civilian control.
-The police occasionally committed human rights abuses.
+The National Police Administration (NPA) of the Ministry of Interior (MOI), the NPA's Criminal Investigation Bureau, and the Ministry of Justice (MOJ) Investigation Bureau are responsible for law enforcement relating to internal security.
+The police and security agencies are under effective civilian control.
+Some members of the police occasionally committed human rights abuses.

-Taiwan has an export-oriented, free-market economy.
-Liberalization of the economy has to some extent diminished the dominant role that state-owned and party-run enterprises previously played in such major sectors as finance, transportation, utilities, shipbuilding, steel, telecommunications, and petrochemicals.
-Services and capital- and technology-intensive industries were the most important sectors.
-Services account for two-thirds of economic output, manufacturing almost a third, and agriculture less than 2 percent.
-Major exports included computers, electronic equipment, machinery, and textiles.
-The 23 million citizens generally enjoyed a high standard of living and an equitable income distribution.
+Taiwan has a dynamic, export-oriented, free market economy.
+Liberalization of the economy diminished the dominant role that state-owned and party-run enterprises played in such major sectors as finance, transportation, utilities, shipbuilding, steel, telecommunications, and petrochemicals.
+As the economy evolved, services and capital- and technology-intensive industries have become the most important sectors.
+Major exports include computers, electronic equipment, machinery, and textiles.
+Citizens generally enjoy a high standard of living and an equitable income distribution.

 RESPECT FOR HUMAN RIGHTS

 Section 1 Respect for the Integrity of the Person, Including Freedom From:

 a.
 Political and Other Extrajudicial Killing